 This website is intended to possibly help others just by telling my story but does not constitute the answer of an ailment.
 Always seek medical advice from your primary care physician.

-My visit to the was both uneventful and a relief.
+My ENT visit was both uneventful and a relief.

-Though I discoverd I had a slightly deviated septum,
+Though I discovered I had a slightly deviated septum,

 he told me that he didn't have any concerns about my ears even though my right ear tends to get blocked quite a bit due to congestion.